Age-friendly Communities Grants

 - Reflection of Provincial Health Promotion Initiatives (HPIs) for older adults (see page 9 of the application guide).
 The question regarding HPIs is indicated as optional in the application form.

-To ensure a distribution of grant funding across the province, the health authority region of each proposal will be considered as part of the review process, with priority given to communities with no prior age-friendly communities funding and small/rural communities, along with the principles outlined above.
+To ensure the distribution of grant funding across the province, the health authority region of each proposal will be considered as part of the review process, with priority given to communities with no prior age-friendly communities funding and small/rural communities, along with the principles outlined above.

 Communities are encouraged to reach out to email@example.com to learn about the grant-making process and decision criteria or to set up an application consultation call.